 The new search

 Gone are the days of only typed searches.
 People now conduct more and more searches with voice commands.
-A recent article on Forbes, 2017 Will Be the Year of Voice Search, makes a compelling case.

 And who knows what will happen when we all have chips implanted in our brains that can read our thoughts.
 We might just be able to think our search and get results via the screens on our contact lenses. 😉